-FSB Frequency [333]
+FSB Frequency [XXX]

 Displays the frequency sent by the clock generator to the system bus and PCI bus.
+The value of this item is auto-detected by the BIOS.
 Use the <+> and <-> keys to adjust the FSB frequency.
-You can also type the desired FSB frequency using the numeric keypad.
+You can also type the desired CPU frequency using the numeric keypad.
 The values range from 200 to 800.
 Refer to the table below for the correct Front Side Bus and CPU External Frequency settings.